Owner Frequently Asked Questions

 What happens if the resident does not pay the rent?

 If rent is not received in our office by the 5th of the month the resident is called immediately and a follow-up notice is sent to the resident.
 If we still do not receive the rent we will serve the resident with a three-day notice to pay or quit.
 In the event the resident still does not pay rent pursuant to the notice, legal action will begin.
 Evictions for nonpayment of rent in California are fast and certain when the steps are executed properly.
-Full evictions, when necessary, can usually be completed within 3 to 4 weeks.
+Full evictions, when necessary, can usually be completed within 4 weeks.

 Do you accept rental applicants with pets?